 These activities will be continued for next year.
-Between September 2017 and August 2018 there were eight new buildings constructed, replaced and/or raised in the Special Flood Hazard Area and one was for substantial damage properties.
-There was one substantial improvement projects during this period.
+Between September 2017 and August 2018 there were nine new buildings constructed, replaced and/or raised in the Special Flood Hazard Area and none were for substantial damage properties.
+There were no substantial improvement projects during this period.

-The Township worked with the Coastal Coalition to develop a Program for Public Information in accordance with the 2013 CRS Coordinators Manual.
+The Township worked with the Coastal Coalition to develop a Program for Public Information in accordance with the 2017 CRS Coordinators Manual.
 This was submitted approved by FEMA in 2018.
 This update will be incorporated in the 2018 Master Plan Re-examination and will be presented to the Upper Township Committee.
 It will be distributed to the local press and made available to the public and online.